a. describe the main features of operating systems, for example memory management, and scheduling algorithms;

 b. explain, with examples, the terms objectoriented, declarative and procedural as applied to high-level languages, showing an understanding of typical uses;

-c. discuss the concepts and, using examples, show an understanding of data encapsulation, classes and derived classes, and inheritance when referring to object-oriented languages;
+c. discuss the concepts and, using examples, show an understanding of data encapsulation, classes and derived classes, and inheritance when referring to

 d. understand the purpose of the Unified Modelling Language (UML);